18xx introduction

 Rusty Train

-Rusty Train is a graphical user interface that uses the navig18xx
+Rusty Train is a graphical user interface that uses the navig18xx crate to

 allow users to track the state of 18xx game maps, and to calculate the optimal